Skip to Content

 The Salkantay Trek is one of the most popular ways to get to Machu Picchu.
 Less famous than the iconic Inca Trail, the Salkantay Trek is both easier to book and cheaper.
 And on top of that, many say the Salkantay is just as beautiful!
 For these reasons, many people looking for a multi-day trek to Machu Picchu choose the Salkantay Trek – as we did!

-The Salkantay Trek is around 74 km (46 miles) long and is most commonly done over 4-5 days with the 5th day being the visit to Machu Picchu.
+The Salkantay Trek is around 74 km (46 miles) long and is most commonly done over 4-5 days with the last day being the visit to Machu Picchu.

 It also holds historical significance, and like the Inca Trail, was a route the Incas once took to get to Machu Picchu.
-The main difference is that the Salkantay Trek is through the mountains reaching nearly 5,000 m (16,404 ft) above sea level, whereas the Inca Trail is walking on ruins much of the way.
+The main difference is that the Salkantay Trek is through the mountains reaching nearly 5,000 meters (16,404 ft) above sea level, whereas the Inca Trail is walking on ruins much of the way.
 It is said that the Salkantay Trek was the route that religious leaders took to get to Machu Picchu because of the high elevations that brought them “closer to god.”

 The Salkantay Trek is named after the mountain that the trail passes, Salkantay Mountain.
 It isn’t just this mountain you’ll see on the hike though as the trail offers varying landscapes including glaciers and tropical Andean forest.